 No wonder then, that so many people feel inspired and are influenced by him, so the aim of this Ed Sheeran Gear Guide is to answer many questions people have regarding his setup, and also to give a few pointers on how to get the Ed Sheeran sound.

 Ed himself described the guitar as "awesome" and said it's exactly like the one he currently plays.
-This electro-acoustic guitar is sure to sell out quickly, and is ideal not just for Ed Sheeran fans but any live performer who wants a collectible, great sounding acoustic!
+This electro-acoustic guitar is sure to sell out quickly, and is ideal not just for Ed Sheeran fans but any live performer who wants a collectable, great sounding acoustic!
 Check out the Limited-Edition Martin Ed Sheeran 'X' Signature Guitar.
 We even covered this guitar in more detail here.
 Unfortunately it's no longer available, but it's based on the Martin LX1, which Ed uses and has used his entire career.

 This guitar, as said before, is a replica of one of his main instruments as of 2015, and which could be seen recently at the BRIT Awards 2015 ceremony.